kwcooper/kwcooper.github.io/_posts/2022-08-12-Finance-for-academics.md

 A common misconception is that graduate students in the US do not need to pay taxes on their graduate stipends or [fellowships](https://www.irs.gov/taxtopics/tc421).
 Unfortunately, [this is not the case](https://grad.uci.edu/funding/tax-information/){:target="_blank"}.
 The [tax code](https://www.irs.gov/pub/irs-pdf/p970.pdf){:target="_blank"} does distinguish between the money paid by a graduate program for tuition and other education related expenses, which are often untaxed, and the stipend, money from the program for room, board, and other living expenses, which are often taxed.
 Same too for state taxes in many states.
 If money is not withdrawn automatically from your paycheck by your program, then you’ll likely need to make [quarterly estimated tax payments](https://www.irs.gov/help/ita/am-i-required-to-make-estimated-tax-payments){:target="_blank"}, four times per tax year to make up the difference.
 Rules will likely differ for [international students](https://www.irs.gov/pub/irs-pdf/p519.pdf){:target="_blank"} by specific circumstances.
 I really recommend [this site](http://pfforphds.com/taxes/) to help you start navigating graduate school taxes.
 UCSD also has a [great guide](https://grad.ucsd.edu/_files/financial-support/taxes/CITGenTaxInfo.pdf){:target="_blank"} for their students.
 As does the APA, though a [bit old](https://www.apa.org/gradpsych/features/2011/tax-tips){:target="_blank"}

 There are few other opportunities in your life where you can get a no-strings-attached sum of money as with scholarships and fellowships.
 Apply!
 There are lots of great intra and inter-university resources floating around.
 I wrote a bit about the large academic fellowships, such as the GRFP,  [here](https://www.kwcooper.xyz/GRFP-advice/).
+In retrospect, I regret not applying for more.
+It's quite unfortunate how much money is offered specifically for students that isn't applied for.

 ### A brief overview of personal finance